-

 Electric car charging at home

 How to do it?
-Via a home chargepoint.
+Via a home chargepoint, which could be a reliable and convenient way to charge your car.

 With expert help from Energy Saving Trust, here’s a Q&A to explain how they work and why they could be worth it for you.

-If you want to live more sustainably, and get fit and save cash too, it’s worth thinking about adding more ‘active travel’ to your daily life.
+If you’re trying to live more sustainably, stay active and potentially save money, it could be worth thinking about adding more ‘active travel’ to your daily life.